Loading...

 Portion Control

-Incorporate high-fiber vegetables like spinach, broccoli, or bell peppers into your meal to slow down glucose absorption.
+Add fiber-rich vegetables like broccoli, spinach, or bell peppers to your meal to slow down the absorption of glucose.

 Stay Hydrated